syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeViewAdv-Events.md

 {

-// By cancelling the BeforeEdit event for particular nodes helps to cancel the Read/Write property of that nodes.
+// By cancel the BeforeEdit event for particular nodes helps to cancel the Read/Write property of that nodes.

 if(username=="user1")